Restrictions due to the coronavirus in Madrid, Andalusia, Catalonia, Galicia and the rest of the autonomous communities - BCFocus

 La Rioja

-– The regional government recommends that meetings do not exceed six people.
+– The region is moving to level 2, although the regional government continues to recommend that meetings not exceed six people.

-– In hotels, closing is set at midnight, with a capacity of 50% in the dining room, six people per table and with no consumption at the bar.
+– In the hotel industry, the closing is set at 1:00 a.m., which also means reducing the restrictions in interiors in reception, leisure and cultural interiors, which go up to 75%, and with prohibited consumption in bars.

 Murcia